rsanzante/ansible-nginx-server-block/README.md

 This role doesn't deal with Nginx installation or general configuration so Nginx must be installed in the system prior to using this role.

+You can try for example this role to install Nginx: https://galaxy.ansible.com/HanXHX/nginx/

 ## Role Variables